 We are prepared to turn around or shorten the activity when environmental conditions or other factors dictate it.

 We are all part of the same community.
 Every person we meet during our activities deserves an equal measure of respect.
 Even in remote places and stressful situations we treat others as we want to be treated ourselves.

 Wherever we go during our activities, we are guests of the communities who own the land and live in the area.
 We conduct ourselves politely and with restraint.
 We show consideration to the people and their culture.
 We respect local customs and ethics and never drill holes or place bolts where there is a traditional ethic against it.
 We will respect holy mountains and other sacred places and always look for ways to benefit and assist local economies and people.

-Our guides are responsible for the save return of all members of a group.
+Our guides are responsible for the safe return of all members of a group.
 They will base their decisions on the capabilities of the weakest member of a group while respecting the rights and freedoms of other participants.
 A guide can make his/her decision solely based on his skills and experience and /or discussions with the participants and their combined knowledge and skills.
-However, a guide's decision is final and must be followed.
+However, a guide’s decision is final and must be followed.

 All participants of our activities must clearly understand the risks and hazards that are involved in hiking and climbing in Ghana and in general.

-In case of emergency of our group or someone else, we are ready to help and we are ready to sacrifice our objectives to assist others in distress.
+In case of an emergency of our group or someone else, we are ready to help and we are ready to sacrifice our objectives to assist others in distress.

 We believe that freedom of access to mountains and cliffs in a responsible manner is a fundamental right.
 We should always practice our activities in an environmentally sensitive way and be proactive in preserving nature and the landscape.
-We should always respect access restrictions and regulations agreed by climbers with nature conservation organizations and authorities.
+We should always respect access restrictions and regulations agreed upon by climbers with nature conservation organizations and authorities.

-( from: Freedom of the Hills, THE MOUNTAINEERS BOOKS )
+( from Freedom of the Hills, THE MOUNTAINEERS BOOKS )